3 Steps to Launch Successful Subscription Billing Management Software

 During the configuration part of the construction phase, the billing software vendor should initiate meetings to discuss the timeline, achievements and challenges, as well as provide milestone demonstrations.
 At the conclusion of the configuration, a final demonstration should be provided for your approval and sign-off.

 With the system approved, end-to-end testing can now begin.
-This is when the vendor ensures that the subscription billing solution works as expected and has been properly integrated with your agreed upon disparate systems.
+This is when the vendor ensures that the subscription billing management solution works as expected and has been properly integrated with previously agreed upon disparate systems.

 The last component of the construction phase is user acceptance testing.
-During this step, employees provide hands-on testing of the system and deliver feedback to the vendor for any modifications.
+During this step, employees provide hands-on testing of the system and deliver feedback to the vendor for any modifications or corrections required.

 Phase 3: Transition

-With testing complete, technical knowledge transfer sessions are next.
-These should include sessions designed to bring everyone involved with the new billing software up to speed on how to manage the implementation going forward.
-Plus, more in depth train-the-trainer sessions for those overseeing the new billing platform.
+With testing complete, technical knowledge transfer sessions take place.
+These should include sessions designed to bring everyone involved with the new billing software system up to speed on how to manage the implementation going forward.
+Plus, more in depth train-the-trainer sessions should be held for those overseeing the new billing platform.

-The train-the-trainer sessions are extremely beneficial because they provide you with on-site expertise to answer staff questions as the transition moves forward.
+The train-the-trainer sessions are extremely beneficial because they provide you with on-site expertise to answer questions as the transition moves forward.
 Additionally, these experts can be called upon to provide training to others within your organization.
-In no way, however, should your internal experts become replacements for your billing vendor’s resources.
-Your subscription billing software vendor should always make themselves available to answer questions and provide support when needed.
+Your subscription billing management software vendor should always make themselves available to answer questions and provide support when needed.

 Share Post: